vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 multiple accounts, and cross-organizational interfaces.
-The heavy lift of synchronizing and replicating data, maintaining an immutable and tamperproof ledger, and ensuring trustworthy updates (even among distrustful partners) all comes ready to use “out of the box”.
+The heavy lift of synchronizing and replicating data, maintaining an immutable and tamperproof ledger, and ensuring trustworthy updates (even among distrustful partners) all comes ready to use "out of the box".

 Vendia Share doesn’t just make it easy to share...it also makes it easy to integrate with your existing systems.
 Have data in Amazon SQS that you’d like